dashpay/dips/DRAFT: Multi-Party Payout.md

 While elegant, under the current system, the masternode reward is paid to the operator based on the `<operatorReward>` field and any difference from 100% is automatically paid to the owner address.

-The limitation of rewards paid to only 2 addresses based on a single value field prevents automatic/trustless sharing of the rewards beyond the owner and/or operator, a critical element for enabling trustless shares in a masternode and introducing Dash native DeFi opportunities through staking (among other use cases).
+The limitation of rewards paid to only two addresses based on a single value field prevents automatic/trustless sharing of the rewards beyond the single Owner and/or Operator, a critical element for enabling trustless shares in a masternode and introducing Dash native DeFi opportunities through staking (among other use cases).

 ## Prior Work